letscontrolit/ESPEasy/tools/ESPEasy-tools.md

 You will need:

+- A `bash` shell environment (Linux, MacOS, WSL does not really matter)
 - `curl`, `jq` and `gzip` must be available
 - A working `mail` command is needed if you want backups sent somewhere else by email